020monkey/LARRYCHATTER/README.md

 This repository contains two source files:
 - ```LARRYCHATTER_CommandPost.py``` which is the source-code of the LARRYCHATTER Command Post(CP).
 - ```LARRYCHATTERImplant.py``` which is the source-code of the LARRYCHATTER Implant.
+- ```decrypter.py``` to decrypt the Intel collected by the Implant from the target machine to Dropbox

 ## Features:
 - No suspicious Internet traffic to external unknown domains for C&C - Only traffic observed is Twitter and Dropbox!
 (Say buh-bye to those pesky firewalls)